 The Network now has more than 1,000 members.
 Encourage your colleagues to join today.

-Reminder: Department of Health Care Services Advisory Committee Meets Sept.
-11
+Department of Health Care Services Opposes Medi-Cal Children’s Health Advisory Panel

 Proposals for a second phase of grant funding for the California Community Care Coordination Collaborative (5Cs) are now being accepted by the Lucile Packard Foundation for Children's Health.
 The Collaborative's goal is to improve community systems of care coordination for children with complex or chronic medical conditions.
 Proposals are due September 19.
 Read the Request for Proposals.
 Find information about the work of current 5Cs grantees.